Minnesota's deadliest week in the COVID-19 pandemic leaves 248 dead

 "That is placing an incredibly heavy burden on hospitals and health care workers," Walz said.

-In addition to broadening the availability of testing, the Health Department said on Monday it will expand the way it investigates cases and the contract tracing of those sickened by the virus.
+In addition to broadening the availability of testing, the Health Department said on Monday it will expand the way it investigates cases and the contact tracing of those sickened by the virus.

 This will involve notifying people with COVID-19 and their close contacts by text that the Health Department will be calling to discuss how they can avoid spreading the disease and offering better outreach to the state's most vulnerable populations.